 Fee Range: B

-Trained as an agricultural scientist, Chris has spent the last thirty years working in various technical and commercial roles in over 30 countries including a UN sponsored mission to Mongolia to help the nomadic herders adapt to a privatised economy after the collapse of the USSR.
+Trained as an agricultural scientist, Chris has spent the last thirty years working in various technical and commercial roles in over 30 countries including a UN sponsored mission to Mongolia to help the nomadic herders adapt to a privatised economy after the collapse of the USSR in 1992.

-He was created a Fellow of the Australian Institute of Agricultural Science and
+For his contribution to the profession of agricultural science - he was created a Fellow of the Australian Institute of Agricultural Science and Technology in 1997.

-Chris has been active in his profession and the community, recently as National President of the Australian Institute of Agricultural Science and Technology and Chair of the Federal Ethics Committee and the Disciplinary Tribunal of that body.
-He was on the selection panel of the Rabobank Australian Agribusiness Awards.
+Chris has been active in his profession and the community – as National President of the Australian Institute of Agricultural Science and Technology and Chair of the Federal Ethics Committee and the Disciplinary Tribunal of that body – a role he currently holds.

 His activity in a number of local community and school organisations saw him receive the 2004 Australia Day Individual Community Service Award from Kur-ing-gai Council.